stwalez/devops-pbl/project_13_files/project_13.md

 echo "load_balancer_is_required: false" >> apache/defaults/main.yml
 ```

-Create and update loadbalancers.yml in the static-assignments with the conditions
+Create and update loadbalancers.yml in the static-assignments with the conditions.

-Here the required role is only used if the variables are both true
+Here the required role is only used if the variables are both true.

 ```
 cd ..